Effort provides important money amid coronavirus pandemic

 In a recent giving statement to the Norwich community, the Development Office said, “Through these priorities, we strive to help keep top students at Norwich despite financial hardship and empower the university to address urgent needs as they arise, such as providing COVID-19 testing for students, faculty and staff.
 As we continue to raise essential funds for Shoulder-to-Shoulder, your partnership is appreciated beyond words.”

 In October, Norwich Vice President of Development Liz Kennedy said Shoulder-to-Shoulder will help the university keep attracting top-flight students who will become savvy future leaders.
-And, in an October video, Norwich University President Mark C. Anarumo said Shoulder-to-Shoulder will show the Norwich community’s cohesion.
+And, in an October video, Norwich University President Dr. Mark Anarumo said Shoulder-to-Shoulder will show the Norwich community’s cohesion.

 “Although we are physically separated in these unprecedented times, we must remain united in mission and in service to the next generation,” he said.
 “Our nation and world need Norwich graduates, and together, we make that possible.”